pepkit/pepr/README.md

 `pepr` is an R package for reading [Portable Encapsulated Projects](https://pepkit.github.io/), or **PEP**s, in R. If you describe your project (configuration and samples) according to this format, you can load all project metadata into R using the `pepr` package.
 To test `pepr`, you can try loading one of the [examples PEPs](https://pepkit.github.io/docs/example_PEPs/).

-PEP format is also useful for other purposes, like running a PEP-compatible pipeline (see [this list of compatible pipelines](https://github.com/pepkit/hello_looper/blob/master/looper_pipelines.md)).

 ## Quick start: